 Q. What is this vaccine?

 A. Using new techniques to build a vaccine, pharmaceutical manufacturer Pfizer announced in November 2020 that initial clinical trials showed their offering proved effective in at least 90% of participants.
 Just one week later, another biotech company, Moderna, announced its own initial results, which suggested their vaccine was 94.5% effective in preventing the disease.
 Both vaccines require a two-dose administration.
 The second dose must come 21 days following the first for the Pfizer vaccine, or 28 days later in the case of the Moderna vaccine.
-The Minnesota and Wisconsin state health departments have indicated that the Moderna vaccine will be prioritized for long-term care settings given that it is easier to transport and manage compared to the Pfizer vaccine’s ultra-cold storage requirements.
-The Pfizer vaccine has been approved for emergency use in people ages 16+; Moderna for ages 18+.
-In February of 2021, the FDA also issued emergency authorization for the single-shot Johnson & Johnson vaccine (ages 18+)
+The Pfizer vaccine has been approved for emergency use in people ages 12+; Moderna for ages 18+.
+In February of 2021, the FDA also issued emergency authorization for the single-shot Johnson & Johnson vaccine (ages 18+).

 Q. Is there a risk that I can get COVID-19 from the vaccine?

 A. No, there is no risk of getting COVID-19 from the vaccination.
 None of the approved vaccines contains the live COVID-19 virus.
 You may experience some side effects from the vaccination such as a sore arm, mild aches,nausea or fever.
 This is your immune system responding to the vaccine and is expected.
 This does not mean you are getting sick with COVID-19.
 We need the vaccine to trigger this immune response to produce the immunity you need against COVID-19.

 Q. Will the COVID-19 vaccine make someone test positive for COVID?